 Carrot Rice Ingredients and Process Steps

-Long grain rice or basmati both work.
+- RICE - Long grain rice or basmati both work.
 Add to the pan and stir to coat.
-This helps to stop the rice sticking as much when cooking.
+This helps to stop the rice from sticking as much when cooking.

 The sweet and savoury flavour profile of carrot rice pairs great with curry or yogurt and is a delicious side for chicken or seafood.

 If on the unlikely chance you find yourself with leftovers (I have a hard time stopping myself eating it all from the pan before serving it) then make sure to cool the rice as quickly as possible (within the hour).

 - Refrigerate: Transfer to an airtight container and refrigerate for up to 1 day.

 - Freeze: Transfer to an airtight, freezable container for 2-3 months.
 Thaw in the refrigerator, do not allow to thaw on the countertop.

 - Reheating: When you reheat the rice, make sure it is piping hot all the way through and do not reheat the rice more than once.
 Reheat in the microwave, cover and rotate the rice so it retains its moisture and heats all the way through.
 Add a little water if needed.